WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

 Setting it up
 -------------

+First, you will need to add a reference to **EPPlus** to your project—either [download it from CodePlex][epplus-codeplex] or [grab the package on NuGet][epplus-nuget].

-Add the `ExcelMediaTypeFormatter` to the formatter collection in your Web API configuration.
+Next, add the `ExcelMediaTypeFormatter` to the formatter collection in your Web API configuration.
 This will look something like:

 ```C#
 config.Formatters.Add(new ExcelMediaTypeFormatter()); // Where config = System.Web.Http.HttpConfiguration.